Raging Bull: Legacy

 By the end of the 1980s, Raging Bull had cemented its reputation as a modern classic.
 It was voted the best film of the 1980s in numerous critics' polls, and is regularly pointed to as both Scorsese's best film and one of the finest American films ever made.
 Several prominent critics, among them Roger Ebert, declared the film to be an instant classic and the consummation of Scorsese's earlier promise.
 Ebert proclaimed it the best film of the 1980s, and one of the ten greatest films of all time.
 The film has been deemed "culturally, historically, and aesthetically significant" by the United States Library of Congress and was selected for preservation in the National Film Registry in 1990.

 Raging Bull was listed by Time magazine as one of the All-TIME 100 Movies.
 Variety magazine ranked the film number 39 on their list of the 50 greatest movies.
 Raging Bull is fifth on Entertainment Weekly's list of the 100 Greatest Movies of All Time.
-The film tied with The Bicycle Thieves and Vertigo at number 6 on Sight & Sounds 2002 poll of the greatest movies.
+The film tied with Bicycle Thieves and Vertigo at number 6 on Sight & Sounds 2002 poll of the greatest movies.
 When Sight & Sounds directors' and critics' lists from that year are combined, Raging Bull gets the most votes of any movie that has been produced since 1975.
 In 2002, Film4 held a poll of the 100 Greatest Movies, on which Raging Bull was voted in at number 20.
 Halliwell's Film Guide, a British film guide, placed Raging Bull seventh in a poll naming their selection for the "Top 1,000 Movies".
 TV Guide also included the film on their list of the 50 best movies.
 Movieline magazine included the film on its list of the 100 best movies.
 Leonard Maltin included Raging Bull on his 100 Must-See Films of the 20th Century list.
 Video Detective also included the film on its list of the top 100 movies of all time.
 Roger Ebert named "Robert De Niro's transformation from sleek boxer to paunchy nightclub owner in Raging Bull" as one of the 100 Greatest Movie Moments.
 The National Society of Film Critics ranked it #75 on their 100 Essential Films list.
 Rolling Stone magazine ranked it #6 on their list of the 100 Maverick Movies in the Last 100 Years.